 Dihydroxyacetone imparts a color to the human body.
 It also enhances the appearance of dry or damaged skin by reducing flaking and restoring suppleness.

 Dihydroxyacetone, is a color additive used in self-tanning or sunless tanning products.
 It darkens the skin by reacting with amino acids in the skin’s surface.

 The Food and Drug Administration (FDA) lists Dihydroxyacetone as a color additive exempt from certification.
 It may be safely used in externally applied cosmetics “intended solely or in part to impart a color to the human body” provided that it conforms to FDA specifications.
 Dihydroxyacetone may also be used in externally applied drugs.
-Cosmetic Ingredient Review (CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
 This deferral of review is according to the provisions of the CIR Procedures.